OpenDevICON/opendevicon/docs/IRC2.md

 ```

 ####\_mint
 Creates `amount` number of tokens, and assigns to `account`.
 Increases the balance of that `account` and total supply.
-Only the address which owns the contract can `_mint` tokens.
+Only the minters and address which owns the contract can `_mint` tokens.
 ```Python
 @only_owner
 def _mint(self, account:Address, amount:int) -> None:
 ```

 ####\_burn
 Destroys `amount` number of tokens from account with address `account`.
 Decreases the balance of that `account` and total supply.
-Only the address which owns the contract can `_burn` tokens.
+Only the burners and address which owns the contract can `_burn` tokens.
 ```Python
 @only_owner
 def _burn(self, account:Address, amount:int) -> None: